mdn/content/files/en-us/web/api/navigation_api/index.md

 Each one of the above methods returns an object containing two promises — `{ committed, finished }`.
 This allows the invoking function to wait on taking further action until:

-- `committed` fulfills, meaning that the visible URL has changed and a new NavigationHistoryEntry has been created.
+- `committed` fulfills, meaning that the visible URL has changed and a new {{domxref("NavigationHistoryEntry")}} has been created.
 - `finished` fulfills, meaning that all promises returned by your `intercept()` handler are fulfilled.
 This is equivalent to the {{domxref("NavigationTransition.finished")}} promise fulfilling, when the {{domxref("Navigation/navigatesuccess_event", "navigatesuccess")}} event fires, as mentioned earlier.
-- either one of the above promises rejects, meaning that the navigation transition has failed for some reason.
+- either one of the above promises rejects, meaning that the navigation has failed for some reason.

 ### State